 And meanwhile, He showed His love, blessing me in other little ways – like Zoe’s enjoyment of Samson and landing a contract or two.

 I was Rock Hard in the Faith today as I headed for my mammogram.
 I did have a thermography scheduled, but since I was dealing with pain, a long wait and a very tight budget, I thought it wisest to take my soonest appointment.
 I have a place nearby I can use for mammography in the future and that gives me peace of mind..but first I had to make it through this.

 And it felt really dicey.
-The first nurse shrugged off what happened as “dense breasts” and “saw nothing” to alarm her, calming me down a butt.
+The first nurse shrugged off what happened as “dense breasts” and “saw nothing” to alarm her, calming me down a bit.
 At the actual mammogram, the technician chatted away.
-I’m sorry, it was a nice try…but really, I can’t speak coherently while your positioning my boob so you can flatten it like a pancake, especially if it hurts already.
-She seemed totally unconcerned for my right side, so we turned to me oh-so-sensitive left side and then…
+I’m sorry, it was a nice try…but really, I can’t speak coherently while you’re positioning my boob so you can flatten it like a pancake, especially if it hurts already.
+She seemed totally unconcerned for my right side, so we turned to my oh-so-sensitive left side and then…

-She took a looooooong QUIET look at the affected breast and that scared the crap at me.
-But a few agonizing moments later, I was shuttled back to wait for the last exam.
+She took a looooooong QUIET look at the affected breast and that scared me to death.
+A few agonizing moments later, I was shuttled back to wait for the last exam.

-Next came the sonogram – and can I just get an amen for the gel that you have to be slathered in first being pre-heated ?
-(When I went for sonograms during my pregnancies, the gel was always “warming up”…which is code for, “still cold but we can’t really wait.”)
+Next came the sonogram – and can I just get an amen for the fact that they have to pre-heat the gel they lather you in before the test?
+When I went for sonograms during my pregnancies, the gel was always “warming up”…which is code for, “still cold but we can’t really wait.”)
 Yea, I thanked God for that while I was there.
 But then, the tech looks at images over and over and OVER.
 The sonogram looked like a bunch of squiggly lines to me so I had no idea if it was good or bad news.

 After this torturous hour and a half ordeal, a new doctor walks in.